 - Stumble out of bed at around 6.30am into my exercise gear.

-- Hope that Dave has made coffee and left it on the brew for me!
+- Hope that Dave (my hubby) has made coffee and left it on the brew for me!
 (He gets up earlier than I do).

 - Be a domestic goddess for a short while, because I can’t concentrate on my work if the house is in a mess or if I don’t have dinner planned.